 Use bigger, slower drives

-Of course, this should not be done for high-demand transactional processes, such as financial databases or critical 24-hour systems.
-But by delegating a percentage of mostly unused files to a lower tier of storage, big, low-energy demand drives can replace small, fast units.
+Using bigger, slower drives can help, but this should not be done for high-demand transactional processes, such as financial databases or critical 24-hour systems.
+If admins delegate a percentage of mostly unused files to a lower storage tier, they will be able to replace faster units with low-energy demand drives.
 In turn, less drives burn less energy, creating less heat.
-This can be an expensive undertaking, but as most shops build out more storage every quarter, they should see it as a worthwhile investment.
+This can be an expensive undertaking, but as most organizations build out more storage every quarter, it can be a worthwhile investment.

-Although moving IT workloads to a cloud or colocation provider externalizes the carbon consumption off to the host site, many will concede that big vendors are experts at squeezing the most out of a kilowatt.
-By using hosted services, you’ll be able to focus on delivering better value at a lower cost for your customers.
+Though moving IT workloads to a cloud or colocation provider externalizes the carbon consumption to the host site, many organizations concede that big vendors are experts at squeezing the most out of a kilowatt.
+Hosted services providers often focus on delivering the best value for power at a lower cost for their customers.